Mug shot of Donald Trump: News coverage

 Many newspapers in the United States and other countries featured the mug shot "splashed across" or in articles on the front page of their print issues while others printed teasers with thumbnails of the booking photograph on the front page.
 Other news outlets reported on the reporting.
 Fox News featured the mug shot in an article on an exclusive interview Trump gave them soon after his release from jail.
 They cited him as saying that "officials in Georgia 'insisted' on a mugshot" and that he "agreed to do that".

 In the White House

-Trump's mug shot hangs outside the Oval Office.

 During the second presidency of Donald Trump an issue of the New York Post featuring the mug shot on its front cover was hung in a golden frame in a hallway just outside the Oval Office.
 One of the earliest photographs showing the framed cover was taken on February 4, 2025 during a visit by Israeli prime minister Benjamin Netanyahu.